Cycling China – Bicycle Touring Across [Itineraries and Tips]

 bikepacking china

-Unless you speak Mandarin your level of communication in China will be limited to gestures.
-English is totally unknown outside the big cities, but with great luck you can meet someone who can say “hello” and numbers from 1 to 10.
+Unless you speak Mandarin, your level of communication in China will be limited to gestures.
+English is totally unknown outside the big cities, but with a bit of luck, you can meet someone who can say “hello” and the numbers 1 to 10.

-Learning Chinese is very difficult but try to learn the greetings, how to thank, the numbers and the corresponding signs with your hands, which are different from ours, and some food names, at least “rice”, “noodles”, “with meat” or “without meat”.
+Learning Chinese is very difficult, but try to learn the greetings, how to say thank you, the numbers and the corresponding signs with your hands, which are different from ours, and some food names, at least “rice”, “noodles”, “with meat” or “without meat”.

 On the other hand, to say “noodles” in a Chinese restaurant is like saying “pasta” in an Italian restaurant, they will ask you what pasta you want, seasoned with something, spicy, not spicy and so on, it will get confusing.